kach/englipsum/README.md

 Englipsum solves those problems.

 It generates grammatically-valid English that makes sense in context.
 It looks right, thus allowing itself to be ignored.
+Englipsum pays attention to the little details that make text natural-looking.
+The default dictionary includes words found on most tech-ey websites.

 ## Usage